cwi-dis/videoLat/trunk/videoLat/README.txt

 Build Instructions
 ==================

-To build videoLat from source you need a Mac (10.6 has been tested).
+To build videoLat from source you need a Mac (10.7 or later).
 You need two third party packages:

 - zbar (version 0.10 tested) for barcode generation